Ready for KCSiE 2024?

 Making the changes

-We’ve summarised the main changes in Keeping Children Safe in Education below, but you should also read the document to be sure you are confident and competent in your role.
-If you are a Safeguarding Network member you will have access to a full detailed list of all the KCSiE changes.
+We’ve summarised the main changes in KCSiE below, but you should also read the document to be sure you are confident and competent in your role.
+If you have subscribed to the free Safeguarding Network fortnightly bulletin you will have access to a full detailed list of all the KCSiE changes.

 Policy amendments